[ Printer Friendly Version ] [ Report Abuse ]

 Draco nodded, running his hands through his hair and beginning to pace nervously.
 Hermione watched his shadow ripple on the wall behind him.

 “I know.
 If Nott had been the one to come out here when I knocked…he’ll never believe that I’m innocent.”

 Hermione bit her lip, forcing herself not to argue with his choice word of “innocent.”
 Compared to whoever really had killed Terry, Draco was innocent.

-Author's Note: So here's chapter ten! :o How do you like it?
+Author's Note: So here's chapter ten!
+How do you like it?
 Please leave a review.
 I'd love your opinions of Draco, Hermione, Theo, and everyone else.
-Thank you, I love you all!
+Thank you for reading!

 Also: If you have additional questions that you would like answered, please feel free to go to my "Meet the Author" page on the forums.
 There's a link on my author's page!